 What to See

-You will find some tropical plant collections, the Desert Collection, the Carnivorous Plant Collection and other interesting displays.
+There are four greenhouses connected to the office area, each of which is designated as a component of Greenhouse #1.
+You will find research plants, some tropical plant collections, the Desert Collection, the Carnivorous Plant Collection and other interesting displays.
 In areas near the greenhouses, you will find our Contemplation Garden with koi pond, flower cutting and display gardens and more.
 A diagram of the greenhouses and adjacent gardens is available at the sign in point.
-Some of the greenhouse areas are restricted to research personnel, but we are happy to answer questions about the work being done, as best we can.

 Greenhouses #2 and #3 house more of our tropical plant collections, including many tropical fruits and other useful or iconic plants, including the chocolate tree (Theobroma cacao) and the coffee tree (Caffea arabica).
 The Orchid Collection is housed in the second bay of Greenhouse #2.
 Spaces are tight in these old greenhouses, so wheelchair accessibility is very limited.
 Please watch your step in all of our greenhouses, as the floors can be slippery at times.